Geoff Rowley: Vans

 Rowley has produced a signature line of shoes with Vans footwear since 1999, the year when his first vulcanised shoe model was produced.
 Rowley is credited with re-introducing the vulcanised skate shoe, whereby a new generation of skate shoes were designed with the benefits and functional superiority of the vulcanised process.
 In 1999, Rowley performed a "fifty-fifty" grind on the Staples Center's "hubba" ledge, in Los Angeles, US, for his first Vans advertisement; the photographic image led to a significant level of recognition due to the vulcanised shoes that he is wearing in the photograph – at that time, the predominant trend in skate shoe construction consisted of large, bulky designs.
 The Vans website has written of the innovation:

 At the time when Geoff hit Staples no one was skating low-cut, thin vulc shoes.
 No one had felt their board in nearly half a decade.
 Shoes at the time were so disgusting and bulky we try not to think about them.
 But when Geoff shot that ad, doing the gnarliest trick on the biggest hubba, showing people it wasn't about creating a bulletproof space shoe for the year 3000 that would last for six months but rather the priority is and always should be about board-feel everyone took a long, hard look at their feet and wondered, 'What the f@#k are we wearing?'
 History was rewritten that day, by this man.

 As of 2012, Rowley was working on a video project for Vans and he explained in an August 2013 interview that the video will represent a team of grateful Vans riders returning the support provided by the shoe brand thus far.
 In November 2013, an updated version of Rowley's signature shoe model, called the "Rowley Pro Lite", was released along with a video advertisement containing the tagline "The Original ...
 Only Lighter" – a reference to the original model that was released in 1999.

 Trick invention

 A skateboard trick is named after Rowley: the "Rowley-Darkslide".
 It is a variation of a darkslide in which the trailing foot is placed on the inside of the truck for the duration of the slide.

 Sponsors

-As of 2021, Rowley rides for his own Free Dome Skateboards company, and is sponsored by Vans, Independent, and Mob Grip.
+As of 2021, Rowley rides for his own Free Dome Skateboards company, Lost Art Skateshop and is sponsored by Vans, Independent, and Mob Grip.

+Toy Machine

+Rowley was announced as joining the Toy Machine Team via Toy Machine's Instagram on May 27, 2024.